MCP

 Sign in

-Restart Claude Code (or run /mcp to refresh servers).
-The first time it connects, your browser opens to sign in.
-Approve the connection and return to your terminal.
+The first time Claude Code connects, run /mcp, select buron, and choose Authenticate.
+Your browser opens to sign in to Buron; approve the connection and return to your terminal.
 You won't need to sign in again until the session expires.

 Prove it works

-Start a new conversation and ask something about your ad data:
+Start a conversation and ask something about your ad data:

-What's my total spend and ROAS for the last 7 days?
+What was my total spend over the last 7 days?

-The agent calls the Buron MCP server, runs a query against your Google Ads account, and returns the numbers.
+The agent calls the Buron MCP server, runs a semantic query against your data, and returns the numbers.
 If you see real data, the connection is working.

 Set up manually